-Malware describes all types of malicious software, including:
+Malware describes all types of malicious software.
+Malware examples include:

 Software is defined as malware when it is intended to create damage to a computer, network or server.
 Systems can be infected with malware when users visit suspicious websites or download unreliable applications.
 Threat actors can also manually install malware onto a user’s computer or network by gaining physical access to the computer or by using techniques such as privilege escalation to obtain remote administrator access and move laterally throughout the network.

 Since malware is defined as malicious software, the difference between malware and malicious code is subtle.
 Malicious code can also include website scripts that exploit vulnerabilities to then upload malware.

 Is malware dangerous?
 Some forms of malware are more dangerous than others.
 Adware, for example, is detrimental to the user experience and can result in a slower computer but is otherwise relatively innocuous.
 Other types of malware, such as ransomware, are extremely dangerous.

 What Is Ransomware?